SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ## Add a Simple UI

-👉 Click on _Incidents_ > _Fiori Preview_.
-This creates an SAP Fiori Elements application on the fly that displays data (Incidents) in a list.
+👉 Click on _Incidents_ > _[Fiori Preview](https://cap.cloud.sap/docs/advanced/fiori#sap-fiori-preview)_ on the index page of the application.
+This opens an SAP Fiori Elements application that was created on the fly.
+It displays the entity's data in a list.

-The list seems to be empty altough there is data available .
+The list seems to be empty although there is data available .
 This is because no columns are configured.
 Let's change that.

 👉 Add a file `app/fiori.cds` with this content: